LinkedInLearning/prometheus-essential-training-4514621/README.md

 ## Installing
 1. To use these exercise files, you must have the following installed:
 	- [Docker](https://docs.docker.com/desktop/install/mac-install/)
-    - Any IDE of your choosing. e.g. [Visual Studo Code](https://visualstudio.microsoft.com/)
+    - Any IDE of your choosing. e.g. [Visual Studio Code](https://visualstudio.microsoft.com/)
     - [Golang](https://go.dev/doc/install) - at least version 1.21
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
 3. When working with the sample HTTP server in `examples/http-server` (Chapter 2, Video 3 - Vector Matching), be sure to generate traffic using the simple bash script provided.
 This will ensure that metrics are populated when Prometheus scrapes the application: